 The Chicco brand offers great safety features and quality.
 The Chicco Key Fit 30 Infant car seat is no exception.
 Not only does it work well with small spaces at 16.75 inches wide, but it offers other great features like a removable newborn insert, is compatible with Chicco strollers, and is the top-rated infant car seat in America.
 It also makes a great travel system, and here is our full list of top travel systems.

-While the Britax One4Life is not the narrowest car seat on our list at 19 inches wide, we include it as a versatile alternative.
+While the Britax One4Life is not the most narrow car seat on our list at 19 inches wide, we include it as a versatile alternative.
 As the name implies it can be used from infancy to children up to 120 lbs in many different modes.

 At 17 inches wide, the UPPAbaby Mesa Infant car seat fits well in smaller vehicles.
 This car seat was awarded the NHTSA 5-Star rating for ease of use.
 The UPPAbaby MESA car seat is perfect for premies as its adjustable harness and crotch strap settings allow it to securely fit infants as small as 4 pounds.